samuelim01/tp/docs/UserGuide.md

 **Parameter information:**

 * `INDEX` must be a positive integer. (e.g. 1, 2, 3…)
-* Parameters in square brackets are optional.
-However, you must include at least one parameter to edit.
-* An edit command can have any number of dietary requirements and tags (including 0).
 * Specifying an empty parameter (e.g. `p/`) will delete the parameter's value from the guest.
 * An edit command requires at least 1 parameter.